Parkland families sue gun manufacturer and dealer, citing complicity

 But inspired by the movement started by students who survived the deadly shooting at Marjory Stoneman Douglas High School, these parents appear to be planning a long-term strategy to keep the momentum going.

-“My only burden happened on February 14 when I lost my kid,” said Fred Guttenberg.
+“My only burden happened on Feb.
+14 when I lost my kid,” Fred Guttenberg said.
 “Everything else that follows is now my obligation, to make sure I don’t stand by and do nothing.”